aeternity/aeternity/docs/docker-testnet.md

 ### Changing the configuration file

-Assuming the new configuration file is in current working directory and named `myepoch.yaml`:
+Assuming the new configuration file location is `~/.aeternity/myepoch.yaml`:

 ```bash
 docker run -d -p 3013:3013 \